Fees and surcharges

 |Enforcement - no further action||$2,500|

 |FOG (nonpolar) set of 3 samples||$645

 |VOA (volatile organics)

 Up to $10,000 per violation per day, depending on the nature of the violation.

 Issuance fees recover the cost of reviewing the application and issuing a permit or discharge authorization to send industrial waste to the sanitary sewer system.
 The permit or discharge authorization lasts up to five years.
 This fee is not refundable and must be paid even if project plans change and a facility no longer intends to discharge to the sewer system.

 - Compliance monitoring and administration fees

-This annual fee pays for the cost of inspections, sampling time, lab analyses, data review, overall management of the permit or authorization, and technical assistance.
+This annual fee pays for the cost of inspections, sampling time, lab analyses, data review, overall management of the permit or authorization, administrative tasks, and technical assistance.